 You’ll hone your skills in our state-of-the-art simulation center, performing procedures like placing regional anesthetics, using fiber optic intubating equipment, inserting central venous catheters, pulmonary artery catheters and chest tubes, using ultrasound guidance, performing needle cricothyroidotomies, and placing double lumen endotracheal tubes.
 And you’ll be exposed to experiences that range from common complications to rare occurrences.

 Our curriculum is divided into four conceptual areas: core courses, area courses, translating research into practice, and leadership and management.

 Our robust clinical rotation allows you the opportunity to work with patients of all acuity levels including concentrations in pediatric, cardiac, and non-cardiac thoracic specialties.
 Our clinical coordinators work to provide you with a supervised introduction to clinical experiences, relying heavily on our excellent faculty to mentor students as they gain independence, critical thinking, and autonomy.
-You’ll exceed the minimum clinical hours by 50-100% prior to graduation.

 The DNP-NA program is a full-time, 38.5 credit course of study which can be completed in 36 months.

 Penn Nursing’s DNP-NA program is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 The Master of Science in Nurse Anesthesia (MSN) program (not currently offered) received a 10-year accreditation on October 16, 2016.
 The entry to practice Doctor of Nursing Practice - Nurse Anesthesia (DNP-NA) degree was approved by the COA in January 2016.
 The completion DNP degree and distance education options were approved in June 2016.